miv51/Trading-Strategy-Development-Implementation/README.md

 ## Part 8 : Known Issues
 * Can receive an unexpected 301 error when canceling orders.
-* There may still be some unhandled 422 errors when replacing some orders that may cause the bot to shut down (gracefully).
+* There MIGHT still be some unhandled 422 errors when replacing some orders that may cause the bot to shut down (gracefully).
 * The bot does not send orders to close all positions as expected.